libre

 Thriveabetes is a conference organised completely by people with type 1 diabetes and focuses on the psychological impact of living with a chronic, lifelong condition.
 We aim to provide “Inspiration, Motivation and Information” to all people living with type 1 diabetes (adults, parents & children over age 5 years).
 It's going to be a great day:-D

-The first thing you will notice is that our Registration fee has increased significantly.
+First, you will notice that our Registration fee has increased significantly.
 Thriveabetes 2016 didn't break even financially.
 We did have some funds left over from 2015 to cover the shortfall.
-This years registration fee reflects this but does cover a hot lunch and refreshments valued at €25.
+This year’s registration fee reflects this but does cover a hot lunch and refreshments valued at €25.

 Additional Conference Information;